Level 1 Certification in

 Fee Structure

-• All required lessons may be delivered either in (a) convenient Live Online Training or Recorded Training modules of 3 hours each or (b) single or multi-day Onsite workshops, training institutes or retreat.
+• All required lessons may be delivered either in (a) convenient Live Online Training or Recorded Training lessons of approximately 3 hours each or (b) single or multi-day Onsite Training workshops, training institutes or retreat.

-• Online training modules are a uniform USD$99 each, whereas the cost of Onsite training is established with PI’s various partner organization around the world and therefore varies somewhat in pricing depending on local economic conditions, costs of facilities etc.
+• Online Training lessons are a uniform USD$99 each, whereas the cost of Onsite Training is established with PI’s various partner organizations around the world and therefore varies somewhat in pricing depending on local economic conditions, costs of facilities etc.

-3. The overall cost of certification may range $900-1,100 (excluding the cost of travel and accommodation in the case of Onsite training)
+3. The overall cost of certification may range between $900-1,100 (excluding the cost of travel and accommodation in the case of onsite training).

 certifications